samirsoft-ux/9-IBM-Playbook_Power_Yri/README.md

 ## Comentarios del autor a tener en cuenta
 * The following Docs contains a connection configuration using the same concept as this article. https://cloud.ibm.com/docs/vpc topic=vpc-vpn-policy-based-ingress-routing-integration-example
 * I used Transit Gateway, but from November 2022, Transit Gateway will charge a metered fee for data transfer even for local type.
 I think it is also a good idea to connect Cloud Connection (Direct Link 2.0) directly to VPC without using Transit Gateway.

 ## :black_nib: Autores
-Italo Silva.
+Italo Silva Public Cloud Perú.